Hauran: Clan structure and geographic distribution

-The social structure of the Hauran plain is characterized by networks of large extended clans, such as the Hariri, Zu'bi, Miqdad, Abu Zeid, Mahamid, Masalma and Jawabra.
+The social structure of the Hauran plain is characterized by networks of large extended agrarian clans, such as the Hariri, Zu'bi, Miqdad, Abu Zeid, Mahamid, Masalma and Jawabra.
 The Zu'bi are the largest clan, inhabiting some sixteen villages in the Daraa and Izra districts.
 They also have an extensive presence across the border in the Irbid Governorate, particularly in the cities of al-Ramtha and Irbid.
 They form the predominant group in the city of Daraa and many of its surrounding villages.
 Altogether, they number some 160,000 members in southern Syria and northern Jordan.

 The second largest clan are the Hariri, who generally inhabit eighteen villages, including many that are inhabited by the Zu'bi.
 They are mostly concentrated just north of Daraa in Abtaa, Da'el, and al-Shaykh Maskin.
 The Miqdad are predominant in many of the villages southwest of Daraa.
 They are also the largest clan in the city of Bosra, but are predated there by the smaller al-Hamd clan.
 The tribesmen of Nu'aym (or Na'imeh) are predominant in the towns of al-Shaykh Maskin, Jasim and Nawa in the Izra District, the villages of north-central al-Sanamayn District and in the Quneitra Governorate.
 Smaller clans such as the Rifa'i are concentrated in Ataman and Nasib, while the Masalma, Mahamid and Abu Zeid are concentrated in Daraa city.

-Among the settled Bedouin are many Anaza tribesmen who made Daraa their home alongside the city's established agrarian clans.
-In addition, members of the Shammar tribal confederation from northeastern Syria have migrated to the city, mainly for economic reasons.
+Among the settled Bedouin are many Anizah tribesmen who made Daraa their home alongside the city's established agrarian clans.
+In addition, members of the Shammar Arab tribe from northeastern Syria have migrated to the city, mainly for economic reasons.

 Like the agrarian Sunni clans of the plains, the Druze in Jabal Hauran were traditionally organized in a hierarchical clan order that saw a disparity in the distribution of social influence and prestige.
 The Bani al-Atrash are the leading clan and predominate in some sixteen towns and villages, mostly in the southern parts of Jabal Hauran.
 In the northern parts, the Bani 'Amer predominate in eleven villages, while the other major clan in the northern Jabal Hauran was the Halabiya family.
-Though the Bani al-Atrash and Bani ‘Amer were the more powerful clans in the governorate, members of the Banu Assaf of Attil, Salim and Walghah and Bani Abu Ras of al-Ruha historically dominated the judiciary, while the Hajari, Hinnawi and Jarbu families historically provided the Druze community's religious leadership in Qanawat.
+Though the Bani al-Atrash and Bani ‘Amer were the more powerful clans in the governorate, members of the Banu Assaf of Attil, Slaim and Walghah and Bani Abu Ras of al-Ruha historically dominated the judiciary, while the Hajari, Hinnawi and Jarbu families historically provided the Druze community's religious leadership in Qanawat.